5) Scorpion Sting Symptoms

 Antivenom for the treatment of Southern African scorpion stings is manufactured by the South African Vaccine Producers (SAVP) at the National Health Laboratories in Johannesburg, South Africa.

-An initial dose of 10ml (2 vials) is required intravenously, with an additional dose of 5ml (1 vial) every 6 hours until the symptoms improve.
-This additional dose is not always necessary.
-The same dose is used for children and adults.
-The effectiveness of antivenom is gradual, peaking between 2 and 6 hours after administration.
-SAVP scorpion antivenom is ineffective at treating a patient who has venom in the eyes.
-Allergic reactions to SAVP scorpion antivenom are uncommon or usually mild.
+The same dose of antivenom is used for children and adults.
+Scorpion antivenom is ineffective at treating a patient who has venom in the eyes.
+Allergic reactions to scorpion antivenom are uncommon or usually mild.

 I'm on a mission to reduce the burden of spider bites and scorpion stings across Southern Africa!